cvknage/cvknage/content/blog/04-raspberry-pi-plexmediaserver.md

 <img alt="Plex Media Server Downloads Page" src="/img/blog/04/Plea_Media_Server__Download_Page.png" class="blog-image"/>
 {{</zoom-image>}}

-You need to know which architecture your Raspberry Pi OS is running, use <a href="https://manpages.debian.org/bullseye/util-linux/lscpu.1.en.html" target="_blank" class="code-doc">`lscpu`</a>:
+You need to know which architecture your Raspberry Pi OS is running.
+You can get this information with the <a href="https://manpages.debian.org/bullseye/util-linux/lscpu.1.en.html" target="_blank" class="code-doc">`lscpu`</a> command:
 ```console
 lscpu
 ```